 Published in National Geographic Holland/Belgium edition.

-The series has been awarded two 1st Prize World Press Photo in 2020 in Nature Stories category and in Nature Single category.
+The series has been awarded two 1st Prize World Press Photo in 2020 in Nature Stories category and in Nature Single category, and 1st Prize single at POYI in Science and Natural History category.